readthedocs/readthedocs.org/docs/user/guides/hosting-integrations.rst

 Hosting Integrations
 ====================

+..
+This document is not ready to be presented to our users and tell them to integrate with us.
+   It has been more useful as an internal exercise to understand how our integrations work, and be able to standardize and migrate them out from the build process to a JavaScript library.

+   Note there are already some integrations that happens statically at build time by using a Sphinx extension, or application code, and there are others that happen dynamically via our current JavaScript library.

 This page explains the manual steps required to integrate all the hosting features when overriding the build process by using ``build.commands`` configuration
 (see :doc:`build-customization`).
 As Read the Docs does not have control over the build process,